Galleria Nazionale d'Arte Antica

-The Galleria Nazionale d'Arte Antica or National Gallery of Ancient Art is an art museum in Rome, Italy.
+The Galleria Nazionale d'Arte Antica ('National Gallery of Ancient Art') is an art museum in Rome, Italy.
 It is the principal national collection of older paintings in Rome – mostly from before 1800; it does not hold any antiquities.
 It has two sites: the Palazzo Barberini and the Palazzo Corsini.

+The gallery's collection includes works by Bernini, Caravaggio, van Dyck, Holbein, Fra Angelico, Filippo Lippi, Lotto, Preti, Poussin, El Greco, Raphael, Tiepolo, Tintoretto, Rubens, Murillo, Ribera and Titian.

 Design

-The Palazzo Barberini was designed for Pope Urban VIII, a member of the Barberini family, by the sixteenth-century architect Carlo Maderno on the old location of Villa Sforza.
-Its central salon ceiling was decorated by Pietro da Cortona with the visual panegyric of the Allegory of Divine Providence and Barberini Power.
+The Palazzo Barberini was designed for Pope Urban VIII, a member of the Barberini family, by the sixteenth-century architect Carlo Maderno on the former location of Villa Sforza.
+The ceiling of its central salone was decorated by Pietro da Cortona with the visual panegyric of the Allegory of Divine Providence and Barberini Power.
+The museum expanded through purchases and donations, such as the acquisition of the Torlonia and Monte di Pietà collections in 1892, the donation of Henriette Hertz in 1915, and the purchase of the Chigi collection in 1918.